 Haslet real estate is some of the most expensive in Texas, although Haslet house values don't compare to the most expensive real estate in the U.S.

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Haslet is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Haslet is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Haslet is a city of managers, sales and office workers and professionals.
 There are especially a lot of people living in Haslet who work in management occupations (17.10%), sales jobs (13.00%) and office and administrative support (11.90%).

 Also of interest is that Haslet has more people living here who work in computers and math than 95% of the places in the US.